AkshayPP-3/blood-don/README.md

    cd blood-don
    ```
 2. **Install dependencies:**
-   > No dependencies required for demo (uses built-in Node.js modules and Express)
+   > Only Express and CORS are required for demo
    ```powershell
    npm install express cors
    ```